 That said, the drug may not be the best first thing for you, your situation, and most importantly, your anxiety.
 Not only can Xanax cause or increase your existing anxiety, but the drug can also be physiologically addictive, requiring a Xanax detox to break the cycle of misuse and abuse.
-In a crisis, Xanax can be effective and safe for one to two weeks but chronic anxiety suffers could be putting themselves at a heightened risk should they use Xanax as a primary, long-term treatment.
+In a crisis, Xanax can be effective and safe for one to two weeks, but chronic anxiety sufferers could be putting themselves at a heightened risk should they use Xanax as a primary, long-term treatment.
 If an addiction forms and anxiety levels become too much to handle, discover what a Xanax detox program at Liberty Health Services can do to help.

 Find Relief from Anxiety and Xanax Addiction at Liberty Health Services

-If you are struggling with anxiety and Xanax, our team at Liberty Health Services can help.
+If you are struggling with anxiety and Xanax addiction, our team at Liberty Health Services can help.
 Our Xanax detox center in New Hampshire provides a safe and comfortable environment for you to progress through addiction treatment.
-Contact us using our secure online form or call us at 855.959.4521 today, and start feeling better right away.
+Contact us using our secure online form or call us at 855.959.4521 and start your recovery journey today.